rmerg639/AndraeusAi-research/SOCIAL_POSTS.md

 - Privacy-preserving (runs locally)
 - Products with ~95% gross margins

-I've released the code, methodology, and a research paper under Apache 2.0.
+I've released the code, methodology, and research paper.
+Free for individuals, academics, and small business.

-Link: github.com/roccosergi/personal-ai-research
+Link: github.com/rmerg639/AndraeusAi-research

 If you're building in the AI personalization space, I'd love to connect.